 Serve warm or at room temperature.

-For the apperitivo hour (happy hours), they will usually cut it into small pieces and bring it with olives and assorted appetizers.
+For apperitivo hour (happy hours), they usually cut it into small pieces and serve it with olives and assorted appetizers.

 You can also pour some olive oil into a small ball and add balsamic vinegar from Modena for a delicious and simple dipping option for baked focaccia.

 You can also make a focaccia sandwich.
-This focaccia works great for that because it is thick.
-Just cut it right in the middle, lengthwise, and make a sandwich as you would make any other sandwich.
+This thick focaccia works great for that.
+Just cut it right in the middle, lengthwise, and make a sandwich as you would any other sandwich.

 I promise you; it will be the best sandwich ever; you'll never turn back!
 My favorite focaccia sandwich is made with roasted vegetables (a mix of eggplants, onions, and red peppers).

-You can also have your focaccia as part of a vegan charcuterie board with spiced onions and spreads like hummus, roasted bell pepper Muhammara, Roasted red pepper hummus, and a Goddess Green Sauce.
+You can also have your focaccia as part of a vegan charcuterie board with spiced onions and spreads like Lebanese hummus recipe, roasted bell pepper Muhammara, Roasted red pepper hummus, and a Goddess Green Sauce.

 We also love serving baked focaccia with this simple but flavor-packed Italian eggplant stew or Vegan Eggplant Baba Ganoush.